SAP Industry Solutions Licensing

 Noteworthy licensing points:

-- Patient Volume Metrics: Healthcare solutions may be licensed by metrics such as the number of hospital beds, patients (or admissions) per year, or similar.
+- Patient Volume Metrics: Healthcare solutions may be licensed based on metrics such as the number of hospital beds, patients (or admissions) per year, or similar measures.
 The idea is to align costs with the size of the hospital or network.
 A larger hospital with 1000 beds might pay more than a clinic with 100 beds, as it handles more patients through the system.

 - Clinical vs Administrative Split: SAP’s healthcare offering primarily covers administrative (patient admin and billing) processes, not the clinical electronic medical record.
 If a hospital uses SAP with a clinical system (like Cerner or i.s.h.med), the SAP licensing covers only the ERP side.
 If additional SAP modules are used (for example, HR for managing hospital staff or finance for controlling), those fall under normal user licensing (not a healthcare-specific license).

 - Public Sector Healthcare: Some public healthcare providers leverage SAP’s public sector industry solution (for example, for managing grants or public health programs) in conjunction.
-If applicable, these solutions might introduce other metrics (like population served or cases managed), but often, they are part of separate SAP offerings for the public sector.
+If applicable, these solutions may introduce additional metrics (such as population served or cases managed), but they are often part of separate SAP offerings for the public sector.

 - Transition in SAP’s Strategy: in recent years, SAP has partnered more with dedicated healthcare IT providers rather than heavily investing in new SAP Healthcare modules.
 For instance, SAP signalled that S/4HANA might not get a full native hospital management module and that SAP would rely on partners for clinical systems.
-For licensing, this means existing ECC IS-H customers could continue on compatibility licenses in S/4HANA, but new customers might consider third-party healthcare solutions integrated with SAP.
-If you are in healthcare, clarify SAP’s roadmap and ensure you’re licensing the pieces SAP will support in the long term.
+For licensing, this means that existing ECC IS-H customers can continue on compatibility licenses in S/4HANA, but new customers may consider third-party healthcare solutions integrated with SAP.
+If you’re in healthcare, clarify SAP’s roadmap and ensure you’re licensing the components that SAP will support in the long term.

-- Regulatory Compliance Modules: Ensure any needed compliance or data privacy tools are licensed.
-Healthcare data is highly regulated, so include those if you use SAP add-ons for data anonymization, archiving, or consent management.
+- Regulatory Compliance Modules: Ensure that any necessary compliance or data privacy tools are properly licensed.
+Healthcare data is highly regulated; therefore, include these considerations if you use SAP add-ons for data anonymization, archiving, or consent management.
 These might not be healthcare-specific (e.g., SAP ILM for data retention applies to all industries), but are crucial in healthcare.

-Licensing tip for Healthcare: Align the SAP licensing with your key hospital stats.
-If beds license it, be clear on what counts as a “bed” (e.g., staffed beds, bassinets, etc.).
-If by patient count, clarify the period (per year, concurrent, etc.).
+Licensing Tip for Healthcare: Align SAP licensing with your key hospital statistics.
+If beds are licensed, be clear on what counts as a “bed” (e.g., staffed beds, bassinets, etc.).
+If by patient count, please clarify the period (e.g., per year, concurrent, etc.).

 When negotiating, if your hospital or network is expanding, factor the future bed or patient count into the deal to get a better rate upfront.